Tips and tricks for a happy, healthy freelance life (an interview with ProCopywriters)

 We chatted about the wellbeing aspects of freelance life – dealing with the ups and downs, as well as the importance of boundaries, community and asking for help – and I shared tips to help freelance copywriters become more successful with less stress and burnout.

-The interview touched on some of the tips and topics that are covered in my forthcoming book – Survival Skills for Freelancers – which is due for launch in June.
+The interview touched on some of the tips and topics that are covered in my new book – Survival Skills for Freelancers.
 Here’s a transcript.

 Q Welcome to #ProCopyChat, Sarah!
 Please tell us a bit more about yourself.

 A Hello!
 I’ve been a freelance marketing copywriter for over 20 years.
 I love freelance life, but I reckon it took me the best part of 15 years to get good at the business end of it – and I made a lot of mistakes along the way.

 I’ve now written a book for freelancers – Survival Skills for Freelancers – to share my experience and help freelancers reach their definition of success a whole lot quicker than I did!

 Q Sounds great!
 Can you tell us a bit more about the book for freelancers, and how it came about?

 A Sure!
 So, most of us decide to go freelance because we have a skill we want to share.
 But in most cases, we’re unprepared for how relentless the business end of freelance life can be, let alone the challenges it can present to our mental health!

 The book is designed to help freelancers become more successful by working smarter, not harder.
 I’m hoping readers will learn from the things I’ve done that worked as well as the things that didn’t!

 It’s a combination of heart-on-your-sleeve anecdotes and tried and tested advice based on my own experience, backed up by research, resources and quotes from the freelance community.